awslabs/aws-c-common/README.md

 not always required if a conflict is not likely and it provides better ergonomics.
 * Avoid c-strings, and don't write code that depends on `NULL` terminators.
 Expose `struct aws_byte_buf` APIs and let the user figure it out.
-* There is only one valid character encoding (UTF-8).
+* There is only one valid character encoding-- UTF-8.
 Try not to ever need to care about character encodings, but where you do, the working assumption should always be UTF-8 unless it's something we don't get a choice in (e.g. a protocol explicitly mandates a character set).
 * If you are adding/using a compiler specific keyword, macro, or intrinsic, hide it behind a platform independent macro